Falmouth’s varied beaches

 Our recommendations from Falmouth’s wide selection of restaurants, Pubs and Bars

 The Chainlocker has been there since 1660 and is one of Falmouth’s better and best known pubs.
-We like it a lot!
-There’s no loud music, just lots of friendly chatter from the locals, students fishermen and visitors.
+There’s no loud music, just lots of friendly chatter from the locals, students, fishermen and visitors.
 The menu is available until 9pm with food of a consistently high quality.
 The beers are mostly local from Skinner’s brewery in Truro but with nationwide favourites as well.
 Great selection of wines and ciders.
 When it’s warm enough to sit outside there is an expansive seating area with glorious views over the harbour.

 5 Degrees West

-A modern bar and grill situated in the heart of Falmouth with a bar area at the front and a large restaurant at the back.
-A wide selection of meat, fish and vegetarian dishes are available from 12pm to 10pm, with the bar open till late.
+A modern bar in the heart of Falmouth with a bar area at the front and a large restaurant and garden at the back.
+Serving great pizzas and a wide selection of beers and cocktails.
+The pizza bases are 12 inch, hand-stretched and sourced directly from Tuscany, Italy.